cucumber/aruba/CONTRIBUTING.md

 ### Issues

-About to create a new Github Issue?
+About to create a new GitHub Issue?
 We appreciate that.
 But before you do, please learn our basic rules:

 * This is not a support forum.
 If you have a question, please go to